If you’re a ninja like I am, you know just how effective a jump rope can be.

 Both handles are about 8 inches in length, allowing you to vary between your grip position.
 Holding the rope near the end of the handle allows you to pick up more speed while holding it closer to the rope allows for more control.

-There are seven different ropes, all color-coded to identify the weight of the rope.
+There are seven different cables, all color-coded to identify the weight of the rope.
 The lightest rope is the sprint (green) rope (1.9 ounces) and the heaviest rope is the appropriately titled Titan (silver) rope that weighs in at 3lbs.
 All ropes have a galvanized steel core and a vinyl coating, making them extremely durable and highly unlikely that they’ll break.
-You can check out all the ropes available here.

 Three pounds may not seem like a lot, but in the art of jumping rope the centrifugal force that is generated as the rope rotates around the body creates an insane pull on the arms that requires solid upper body strength and control.
 It’s something you need to try for yourself to understand fully.